-To be approved for overseas student teaching, the student will complete the first two requirements for student teaching approval noted above, as well as the following:
+To be approved for overseas student teaching (an option for adolescence majors), the student will complete the first two requirements for student teaching approval noted above, as well as the following:

-- 1. present a cumulative grade point average of 2.8 - 2. submit an essay explaining why they are qualified for the experience and how they would benefit through the experience - 3. provide a recommendation letter from the academic advisor.
+- 1. Present a cumulative grade point average of 2.8 - Submit an essay explaining why he/she is qualified for the experience and how he/she would benefit from the experience - 3.
+Provide a recommendation letter from the academic advisor.

-Student Teaching Policy: Recognizing the importance of academic responsibility during teacher training and the challenges inherent in the teaching profession, the Teacher Education Committee has established a 2.7 cumulative grade point average as the necessary requirement for approval to student-teach.
+Student Teaching Policy: Recognizing the importance of academic responsibility during teacher training and the challenges inherent in the teaching profession, the Teacher Education Committee has established a 2.7 cumulative grade point average as the necessary requirement for approval to student teach.
 However, there are rare occasions when students are slightly below the 2.7 cumulative grade point average, yet show reasonable potential for success in student teaching.
 When such students are identified by their education department advisor and/or the Student Teacher Coordinator, the student may prepare a Letter of Appeal and the case will be considered by the Teacher Education Committee.

-Any student dismissed from college for disciplinary reasons during the student teaching semester or junior year and subsequently readmitted must reapply to the Teacher Education Committee for acceptance for student teaching.
+Any student dismissed from the college for disciplinary reasons during the junior year or student teaching semester and subsequently readmitted must reapply to the Teacher Education Committee for acceptance for student teaching.